blupblup46/dad_jokes_api/readme.md

 # How does it work

-At startup, the backend server makes a call to the joke API and stores the result in a file at `server/jokes/apiJokes.json`.
+At startup, the backend server makes a call to the joke API (https://v2.jokeapi.dev/) and stores the result in a file at `server/jokes/apiJokes.json`.
+You can add your own jokes at `server/jokes/customJokes.json`. `server/jokes/apiJokes.json` is bound to change, do not add jokes here
-Then, jokes from the API joke and custom jokes from `server/jokes/customJokes.json` are merged.
-If the two files have a joke fo same ID, the joke from the custom joke file will overwrite the one from the API joke.
+Then, jokes from the API joke and custom jokes are merged.
+If the two files have a joke of same ID, the joke from the custom joke file will overwrite the one from the API joke.

 # Startup